 When you’re struggling with mental health issues such as anxiety, it’s very common to lose contact with friends.
-But that’s not what you want because it leads to social isolation and feelings of loneliness, which is not good for your mental health moving forward.
+But this can lead to social isolation and feelings of loneliness, which is not good for your mental health.

 Take the time to be social and stay in touch with friends and family.

 As you can see, there are lots of things you can do to regain control of your feelings of anxiety when feeling overwhelmed.

 Once you regain control, your task is to stay on top of your symptoms and do what you can to ensure you retain control and manage your symptoms as and when they arise.